At work, replication chains have a single primary database node, to which you write, and then multiple replicas, in multiple AZs.

 cronapp-02.dc2.prod.example.com, with runtimes of 16220 and 22170 seconds.

-There are indeed two long running queries, coinciding perfectly with a load increase of 2, and they are easily identifyable cron queries.
+There are indeed two long-running queries, coinciding perfectly with a load increase of 2, and they are easily identifiable cron queries.
 They run from two different hosts, with the same cron banner.